oegea/adp/README.md

 Additionally, the `UPDATE CLIENT` MAY ask at this point to the end-user if non-stable versions have to be installed.
 By default, unless there is expressly specified, the `UPDATE CLIENT` SHOULD only install stable versions.

-The `UPDATE CLIENT` will then do an HTTPS GET request to the indicated URI if it uses the HTTPS protocol, if the URI points to a local file, then `UPDATE CLIENT` will request to read the file content.
+The `UPDATE CLIENT` will then do an HTTPS GET request to the indicated URI if it uses the HTTPS protocol, if the URI points to a local file using the `file://` protocol, then `UPDATE CLIENT` will request to read the file content.

+This is the unique case where communication between actors MAY be achieved using local files.

 This request MUST NOT require the usage of authentication mechanisms.